Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ![My picture](assets/images/incorrect_user_or_password.jpg)

-In the case of successful sign-in you can enter the blog and a short message will appear about it for **3 seconds**.
+In the case of successful sign-in you can enter the blog and a short message will appear about it for **3 seconds** with the name of user.
 After it the user can surf on the pages, add comments or likes to the posts.

 ![My picture](assets/images/successful_user_login.jpg)